bumzack/crawl-screenshot-diff/README.md

 In the `server/log` directory several log files are  created and can grow quite fast in size.

 ### troubleshooting
-* mysql connection fails: set the correct path to the "mysql.lock" file in the config.js file. (it worked on max osx without the path, on CentOS 7.1 the path was necessary to make it work).
+* mysql connection fails: set the correct path to the `mysql.lock` file in the config.js file. (it worked on Mac OSX without the path, on CentOS 7.1 the path was necessary to make it work).
-* phantomjs on maxosx: the current version is 2.0.0. if there are problems, try downgrading to 1.9.7.
+* phantomjs on Mac OSX: the current version is 2.0.0. if there are problems, try downgrading to 1.9.7.

 ### the SEO part
-is quite experimental.
+is quite **experimental**.

 When a crawl-job is finished, all the content is split it into single words and inserted into a table in the mysql database.
 This makes ist possible to count the occurencies of each word on a single page - and also take into account in which kind of HTML element the word is placed.
-So it is possible to weigh the use of a word whether it is only used once in a <p> element or if it is used in the <title> tag, an <h1> and a <p> tag.
+So it is possible to weigh the use of a word whether it is only used once in a `<p>` element or if it is used in the `<title>` tag, an `<h1>` and a `<p>` tag.
-To my limited knowledge of how google decides what's an important word an a page, this is kinda one of the criteria.
+To my limited knowledge of how google decides what's an important word an a page, this is sorta one of the criteria.

 ### a few words regarding security
 * not all mysql statements/values are escaped

 ## License
 This software is licensed under the The MIT License (MIT) - see [The MIT License](https://github.com/bumzack/crawl-screenshot-diff/blob/master/license.txt) for details.